-The FRBNY conducts foreign currency operations and, on behalf of the Reserve Banks, holds the resulting foreign currency denominated assets in the SOMA.
+The FRBNY conducts foreign currency operations and, on behalf of the Reserve Banks, holds the resulting foreign currency denominated investments in the SOMA.

 The FRBNY holds foreign currency deposits with foreign central banks and the Bank for International Settlements and invests in foreign government debt instruments of Germany, France, and Japan.
-These foreign government debt instruments are guaranteed as to principal and interest by the issuing foreign governments.
-In addition, the FRBNY enters into transactions to purchase Euro-denominated government debt securities under agreements to resell for which the accepted collateral is the debt instruments issued by the governments of Belgium, France, Germany, Italy, the Netherlands, and Spain.
+These foreign government debt instruments are backed by the full faith and credit of the issuing foreign governments.
+In addition, the FRBNY enters into transactions to purchase Euro-denominated government debt securities under agreements to resell for which the accepted collateral is the debt instruments issued by the governments of Belgium, France, Germany, Italy, the Netherlands, and Spain, which are backed by the full faith and credit of those issuing governments.

-The Bank's allocated share of activity related to foreign currency operations was 21.001 percent and 20.685 percent at December 31, 2013 and 2012, respectively.
+The Bank's allocated share of activity related to foreign currency operations was 20.853 percent and 21.001 percent at December 31, 2014 and 2013, respectively.